 LC Essential Green Bean Gardening Knowledge Note

 According to author Loomis, “It may seem superfluous to call for ‘snipping’ or ‘stringing’ green beans, for it appears that contemporary varieties rarely have strings.
 But strings are often a function of maturity.
 The first couple of crops from a vine of ‘stringless’ beans is usually just that—without strings.
 But subsequent crops often have strings.
 So don’t be cavalier about stringing your beans.
 Always check them first.”
-There you have it, gardeners.
+There you have it, gardeners and home cooks.

 Green Bean and Potato Salad Recipe